 4. The drain of envy or jealousy.
 Envy reveals a lack of trust in God’s provision.
 It is impossible to serve Him in the power of His Spirit when we are shackled by resentment.

-Think of all the places in our world where large quantities of water are stored: huge water reservoirs created by giant dams, massive above-ground water tanks in our communities, the water heater in your garage or basement that gives you a hot shower, the water stored in radiators that heat many older homes and buildings—and yes, the water stored in millions of vehicle radiators.
+Think of all the places in our world where large quantities of water are stored: huge water reservoirs created by giant dams, massive above-ground water tanks in our communities, the water heater in your garage or basement that gives you a hot shower, the water stored in radiators that heat many older homes and buildings, and the water stored in millions of vehicle radiators.
 Right now, as you read these words, some of those reservoirs of water are leaking or draining.
-A percentage of them will result in damage of some sort—be it a flooded valley community when an earthen dam holding back a lake gives way or a flooded basement when the water drains out of a hot water heater.
+A percentage of them will result in damage of some sort—be it a flooded valley community when an earthen dam holding back a lake gives way or a flooded basement when the water drains out of a water heater.

 Water belongs in the system, not outside the system.
 The challenge is to plug the leaks and seal the drains before damage can occur.
 Water transfer and storage systems losing water through leaks and drains is such a problem that a large industry has grown up around it: automatic leak detectors.
-Municipalities all across the country are installing electronic leak sensors on aging, underground water pipes where leaks can go undetected for years.
+Municipalities across the country are installing electronic leak sensors on aging, underground water pipes where leaks can go undetected for years.
 Leaking water is lost water.
 And lost water can lead to serious problems.

-Water in the Spiritual Life
+Living Water Fuels Our Spiritual Life

 If you stop and think about it, there is a perfect analogy in the spiritual life.
 In one of the most dramatic moments recorded in the life of Christ, He stood up in the midst of the crowds at the Feast of Tabernacles in Jerusalem and cried out, “If anyone thirsts, let him come to Me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water” (John 7:37-38).